From Tables to Time: Extending TabPFN-v2 to Time Series Forecasting: Methodology

+\paragraph{Combining all Features.} Stacking these feature vectors across all timestamps yields the full feature matrix that describes the time series

+where $D=(18 + 2k + D_z)$ is the total number of features.
 Note that we do not rely on lagged or auto-regressive features (e.g., moving averages and lag terms), since these require past predictions and conflict with non-auto-regressive, multi-step forecasting making the inference much slower.